dfinity/portal/docs/developer-docs/backend/motoko/upgrading.md

 Motoko provides high-level support for preserving a canister's state using the Internet Computer's stable memory through a feature known as stable storage.
 This feature is designed to accommodate changes to both the Motoko compiler and the application data.

 Stable storage is a Motoko-specific feature that uses the IC's stable memory data persistence feature.
 Stable memory is used to store data that persists across canister upgrades.
-The maximum data storage size of stable memory is 96GiB if the subnet can accomodate it.
-In comparison, heap storage refers to the regular Wasm data storage for a canister.
-Heap storage is not persisted across canister upgrades and is limited to 4GiB.
+The maximum data storage size of stable memory is 96GiB if the subnet can accommodate it.
+In comparison, heap memory (also referred to as "main memory") refers to the regular Wasm data storage for a canister.
+Heap memory is not persisted across canister upgrades and is limited to 4GiB.

 Consider the following example: you have a dapp that manages professional profiles and social connections.
 To add a new feature to the dapp, you need to be able to update the canister code without losing any of the previously stored data.
 A canister upgrade enables you to update existing canister identifiers with program changes without losing the program state.